 Buddleia officinalis and Buddleia asiaticum are used in traditional Chinese and Korean medicine.
 In Chinese, the Buddleia flower is called “Mi Meng Hua” and is considered as a traditional Chinese medicinal herb.

-The plants are used to treat eye problems, muscle spasms, bladder problems, headache, gonorrhoea, hepatitis and hernias.
+The species are used to treat eye problems, muscle spasms, bladder problems, headache, gonorrhoea, hepatitis and hernias.